GPGN268/SP2025-FP08-Kilauea-Volcano-Emissions-Analysis/notebooks/presentation.md

 Kīlauea Location Map [3]

 ## Our Process
 We first found our data on the USGS data page for the Kīlauea volcano [4].
 The data for the lava flows was in shapefile format, while the rest was in csv format.
-We used numpy, matplotlib, pandas, contextily, and geopandas to assist with our analysis and visualizations.
+We used numpy, matplotlib, pandas, contextily, pyproj, and geopandas to assist with our analysis and visualizations.

-For our the 2014-2016 lave flow data, due to the large amount of time snapshots available (35), we used an animation to show the growth of the flow over time.
+For our the 2014-2016 lava flow data, due to the large amount of time snapshots available (35), we used an animation to show the growth of the flow over time.
 From 2016-2017 there were few enough snapshots that we decided to show this progression as a series of graphs.

 ## Limitations